archwomen/classroom-media/lessons/beginner_pkgbuilds/pkgbuildlesson/lesson_1.rst

 .. versionadded:: 4.1

-The :func:`prepare` function specifies commands that are used to prepare sources for building are run, such as patch or configuring.
+The :func:`prepare` function specifies commands that are used to prepare sources for building are run, such as patching.
 This function is run before the build function and after the package extraction.
 If extraction is skipped (``makepkg -e``), then :func:`prepare` is not run.

+The ``./configure`` part of the build should not be run in :func:`prepare`.
+This is part of the build, and should be run in :func:`build`.

 .. note::
   (From ``man PKGBUILD``) The function is run in bash -e mode, meaning any